AbuTalha3/trying-Gitflow/README.md

 # trying-Gitflow
-To practice Gitflow with an empty repo
+To practice Gitflow with an empty repo with Github And VS code.